dsanson/bibdesk-pandoc-export-templates/README.md

 Pandoc
 ------

-The post-processing script depends on pandoc, so you need to have pandoc installed.
+The post-processing script depends on pandoc.
 The script looks for pandoc in `$HOME/.cabal/bin` and `/usr/local/bin`.
-If it is not found, you will get the following error
+If it is not found, you will get the following error message:
-message:

     Cannot find pandoc in path.
 Edit the PATH variable in exportMarkdownReferences.sh